 Manage created segments

 Click on "Edit Segment" to change the condition or type of segment.

 Click on "Create mailing list" and you will be redirected to the email campaign builder.
 The recipients will be contacts from the selected segment of this mailing list.

 Saved segments are also available when creating campaigns.
 Segments can be applied to each mailing list individually.

 Go to the "Segments" tab and click on the trash can icon opposite the segment you want to delete.
 This action will only delete the segment criteria, the contacts corresponding to the segment will remain in the mailing list.

-Actions with contacts inside segment
+Actions with contacts inside a segment

 You can only perform actions on segments that contain subscribers from the selected mailing list.
-The described actions are only available on a paid plan.

 Click the "Actions" button and select "Export segment" to export contacts to a CSV, XLS, XLSX file.